LuisKeys/CarND-PID-Control-Project/README.md

 With all this settings car can self drive through the track non stop, and without risky turns :)

+## Description of the 3 temrs of this controller: P (Proportional) - I (Integral) - D (Derivative),
+and their influence in this particular project:

+*P (Proportional) Term: Proportional control considers error and trend to react in a direct proportion, trending to 0 but in the case of the car it always overshooted, and with big coeficients, it event went out of track even before the first turn.
+So it is a great controller because it reacts fast and considers the error, but it always oscillates meaning it cannot be used alone for real vehicle applications.
+I started setting the other 2 coeficients (Kd and Ki) in 0.0 and decreasing the value of KP, until its oscillations were minimized.
+Anyway the car couldn't even do the first turn without going out of the track.
+My intuition is that this model may be compared to a mechanical spring.
+Regarding the gains values,  high proportional gain results in a large amplification of the error in the output making the system to become unstable.
+A small gain results in a small output response to a large input error which makes the system much less responsive.

+*D (Derivative) Term: This term is not considering the error, but its variation, hence this controller allone cannot make the error to 0, instead it trends to flatten the error variations into an error line.
+My intuition on this one is, for a mechanical model, that it behaves as a shock absorber.
+I noticed that this model was perfect to stabilize the propostional term, reducing overshoot, and also that it requires bigger coefficient values.
+I started with small values (in the order of the proportional KP) but it was not until it was 15 times larger that is started to make the system more stable.

+*I (Integral) Term: This term considers the accumulation of the error over time, which may correct errors that persists, correcting for example a bad alignment in the wheels of the car, which is not the case of this model.
+In fact it didn't help to get good results in this project.
+I left this parameter (Ki) with a value of 0.0 until I was satisfied with the values of Kp and Kd (in that order), and then added big values first (which produced unestability) and reducing to tiny values later (which produced no influence at all during a complete turn of the track).
+The basic idea for this term is to eliminate the residual error that occurs with a proportional controller.
+But it must be used carefully, because accumulated errors can generate undesired results as agressive movements prompting overshoot and oscillation.

 ## Dependencies

 * cmake >= 3.5